Rustixir/tokio_sky/README.md

   * **Customizable** - can use built-in Producer (like Apache Kafka) or write your own Producer

-  * **Batching** - BlueRiver provides built-in batching, allowing you to group messages either by size and/or by time.
+  * **Batching** - TokioSky provides built-in batching, allowing you to group messages either by size and/or by time.
 This is important in systems such as Amazon SQS, where batching is the most efficient way to consume messages, both in terms of time and cost.
-        **Good Example** :  imagine processor has to check out a database connection to insert a record for every single insert operation, That’s pretty inefficient, especially if we’re processing lots of inserts.Fortunately, with BlueRiver we can use this technique, is grouping operations into batches, otherwise known as Partitioning.
+        **Good Example** :  imagine processor has to check out a database connection to insert a record for every single insert operation, That’s pretty inefficient, especially if we’re processing lots of inserts.Fortunately, with TokioSky we can use this technique, is grouping operations into batches, otherwise known as Partitioning.
 For insert operation, we want to insert entries into the database, but there’s certainly no need to do so one entry at a time.

-  * **Dynamic batching** - BlueRiver allows developers to batch messages based on custom criteria.
+  * **Dynamic batching** - TokioSky allows developers to batch messages based on custom criteria.
 For
         example, if your pipeline needs to build batches based on the user_id, email address, etc,

-  * **Ordering and Partitioning**  - BlueRiver allows developers to partition messages across workers, guaranteeing messages within the same partition are processed in order.
+  * **Ordering and Partitioning**  - TokioSky allows developers to partition messages across workers, guaranteeing messages within the same partition are processed in order.
 For example, if you want to guarantee all events tied to a given user_id are processed in order and not concurrently, you can use Dispatcher with  'Partition mode' option.
 See "Ordering and partitioning".

   * **Data Collector** - when source (Producer) of your app is web server and